A guide to Google My Business

 - Add some decent photography and images.
 There are different categories for your images including interior and exterior photos of your business premises and team photos

-Your My Business dashboard contains a section called Insights so you can quickly and easily see:
+Your Google My Business dashboard contains a section called Insights so you can quickly and easily see:

 - How your customers find your listing